Catoverflow/dst-server/readme.md

 Type in cluster name, choose download settings, extract the zip file to `./MyDediServer`

 You can adjust server settings specified in `.ini` files and DST world settings in `.lua` ones.
-Especially make sure the ports specified in `Caves/server.ini` and `Master/server.ini` correctly exposed below.
+Especially make sure the ports specified in `Caves/server.ini` and `Master/server.ini` are correctly exposed below.

 ## Build and Run